 - Retrospectives of a particular artist eg. “Picasso”

 - New Media Knowing where to find each type is a great aid to enjoying a gallery visit.

 Of course once you get inside a gallery, it’s not always smooth sailing.
 Why do they write in such a cryptic manner?
 What is the difference between contemporary, modern and new?
 How do you make sense of those wall texts and artist statements which lurch from the obvious to the obscure in one sentence?

 Given that art is such a broad field, some navigational aids are helpful.
-If you have you ever wondered where to find the kind of art you’d like to see, or been baffled by work so dense it sinks your enthusiasm like a stone, The Ultimate Guide to Enjoying Art is for you.
-I have written this free ebook to help you enjoy art, because art is for sharing.
+If you have you ever wondered where to find the kind of art you’d like to see, or been baffled by work so dense it sinks your enthusiasm like a stone, The Ultimate Guide to Visiting Art Galleries is for you.
+I have written this free ebook to help you confidently enjoy art.

 With loads of insider’s information on the five kinds of art exhibition space and an outline of what sorts of work to expect in each, this ebook covers National Galleries to artist studios.
 And of course there’s some help on those wall texts.

 Cutting through the nonsense, this resource is your personal guide to your path of finding the art you love, and perhaps even loving the art you find.

 Enjoy the journey!